Here’s an overview of shape information that you can get with Excel VBA.

 Code Breakdown

-4. Viewing Detailed Specification of Shape Position in Excel VBA
+Case 4 – Viewing the Detailed Specification of a Shape Position in Excel VBA

-Following the previous example, we would like to make the code brief.
-This means we will now rewrite the VBA code to get the other properties associated with the shape like shape type, location, Forecolor, transparency, etc.
+We’ll add more code to get the other properties associated with the shape, like shape type, location, color, transparency, etc.

 Sub Detailed_Shape_info()